physionetchallenges/physionetchallenges.github.io/2025/index.md

 ### <a name="data-access"></a> Data Access

 You can access the data by following the instructions in this [repository](https://github.com/physionetchallenges/python-example-2025).
+You can download the Chagas labels for the [CODE-15% dataset](https://zenodo.org/records/4916206)<sup>[6](#ref-ribeiro)</sup> [here](data/code15_chagas_labels.zip).

 ## <a name="registration"></a>Registering for the Challenge and Conditions of Participation

-To participate in the Challenge, [register your team](https://forms.gle/dJQzeWsXNVgM2URY9) by providing the full names, affiliations, and official email addresses of your entire team before you [submit](https://forms.gle/126MiJuEpZwe8tBn8) your algorithm.
+To participate in the Challenge, [register your team](https://forms.gle/dJQzeWsXNVgM2URY9) by providing the full names, affiliations, and official email addresses of your entire team before you [submit](https://forms.gle/taMDUtYjKpV96ykJ8) your algorithm.
 The details of all authors must be exactly the same as the details in your abstract submission to [Computing in Cardiology](http://www.cinc2025.org/).
 You may update your author list by completing [this form](https://forms.gle/dJQzeWsXNVgM2URY9) again (read the form for details), but changes to your authors must not contravene [the rules](#rules) of the Challenge.

 ## <a name="algorithms"></a> Algorithms